teiniker/teiniker-lectures-arduino/advanced/freertos/tasks/README.md

 In FreeRTOS, the term **task** is used instead of process or thread.

-However, **FreeRTOS tasks are more like threads in traditional operating systems** because they share the same address space and can communicate with each other more directly.
+**FreeRTOS tasks are more like threads in traditional operating systems** because they share the same address space and can communicate with each other more directly.
 Tasks in FreeRTOS do not have a separate memory space from each other, similar to threads within the same process in a general-purpose operating system.